project-meucci/thimm.github.io/docs/Farmerama/50-regenerative-agriculture-and-climate-change-seaweed-entrepreneurship-and-noticing-nature.md

 ---
-title: 50: Regenerative agriculture and climate change, Seaweed entrepreneurship and noticing nature
+title: 50 Regenerative Agriculture And Climate Change Seaweed Entrepreneurship And Noticing Nature
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2019-09-29)